Strategies for the co-production of architectural knowledge.

-> Case Studies for the Exhibition (500-1,000 word project description.
-Word document plus 3 images)
+>Workshop Description for Proceedings (500-1,000 word project description.
+Word document plus max.
+3 images for Proceedings.)

 > Film for Conference Exhibition and Proceedings (500-1,000 word project description.
 Word document plus 2-3 minute film file)

 Please use the Abstract Template (below) for Paper Abstracts and Workshop Proposals.

 Following acceptance, please use the correct templates (below) for your full submission: the Full Paper Template or the Workshop / Case Study / Film Description Template.

 For referencing and bibliography instructions please use the MHRA Style Guide for referencing, a free copy of which may be found here: